Why Do I Feel Like a Roommate in My Marriage?

 The challenge here is to neither over-react nor under-react to the symptoms outlined below.
 If you think it’s a normal phase of all relationships, you might not make the small changes that will bring you closer, and if you are afraid that it is catastrophic, you might leave an otherwise healthy relationship.

 No one wants to feel like a roommate in their marriage, so there is no benefit in arguing about HOW this happened, but rather how to TURN THE SHIP AROUND.
+It is possible to get out of the roommate phase in marriage.

 How to Get out of the Roommate Phase in Marriage